jenkinsci/build-monitor-plugin/README.md

 ![Supports Claim and Build Failure Analyzer plugins](docs/3_Two_columns_view_with_claim_and_build_failure_analyzer_plugins.png)
 ![Colour-blind mode](docs/4_Colour_blind_mode.png)

-## (A)TDD

-If you'd like to understand more about the logic behind the Build Monitor Plugin, have a look at the [tests that drove the design](/build-monitor-plugin/src/test/java/com/smartcodeltd/jenkinsci/plugins).

 ## FAQ

 ### How do I let my teammates know that I'm fixing a broken build?